How We Sold Out a Boxing Venue with Zero Ad Spend

 We did the work.

-This was 2016.
 The principles haven’t changed.
 The platforms have.
 The fundamentals—community, urgency, story, experience—are exactly the same.

 If anything, they matter more now.
 Because everyone else is just running ads.